 Seconds and Inches

 SHIVAH is a moving meditation on the multiple, complex, and often conflicting layers of grief.
 Through her narrator’s spiraling introspection, Solod asks what it means to lose someone long before you’ve lost them, to grieve what might have been as well as what was.

 —Ilana Masad, author of

 All My Mother’s Lovers

 SHIVAH begins with a death and ends with a redemption.

 A middle-aged woman, her sisters, and her aunt, finally manage to trick Mother into an alcohol rehabilitation program only to find, once Mother has dried out, that there is something terribly wrong.
 LEARN MORE

-She has held jobs as a newspaper writer, magazine editor and writer, freelance writer and book reviewer and has received 20 fellowships to the Virginia Center for the Creative Arts which saved her sanity during the early years of trying to raise two young children and write.
+Lisa Solod’s book Desire: Women Write About Wanting was published by Seal Press.
+She has held jobs as a newspaper writer, magazine editor and writer, freelance writer and book reviewer and has received 22 fellowships to the Virginia Center for the Creative Arts many of which saved her sanity during the early years of trying to raise two young children and write.